How to Get in Touch

 Freiwillig24.de is an online tool where you can:

-You will receive the access data directly from the freiwillig24 website via email at the appropriate time.
-To register, we use the email address you provided to us.
-If you forget your password, you can reset it yourself through the website.
+We use the email address you provided us for registration.
+If you forget your password, you can reset it directly on the website.

 The German Red Cross (DRK) is a leading organization in the field of social welfare.
 The Red Cross and Red Crescent Movement consist of 192 national societies (as of 2020).
 Our principles are: Humanity, Impartiality, Neutrality, Independence, Voluntary Service, Unity, and Universality.
 More about the German Red Cross can be found here.